Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

-\para{Connection with ghost-free nonlinear bigravity} One may ask whether the quadratic action presented here can be extended into a fully nonlinear theory of massive spin-2 particles interacting with gravity without introducing ghosts.
-This may be accomplished in the framework of ghost-free nonlinear bigravity \cite{Hassan:2011zd}; see also the review article \rref{deRham:2014zqa}.
+\para{Connection with ghost-free nonlinear bigravity} One may ask whether the quadratic action presented here can be extended into a fully nonlinear theory of massive spin-$2$ particles interacting with gravity without introducing ghosts.
+This can be accomplished in the framework of ghost-free nonlinear bigravity \cite{Hassan:2011zd}; see also the review article by \rref{deRham:2014zqa}.
 Theories of bigravity are formulated in terms of two dynamical metrics, typically denoted by $\metric_{\mu\nu}$ and $f_{\mu\nu}$, that interact with one another and may interact with matter.
-When both metrics are expressed as background plus perturbation, the quadratic action for the perturbations describes a massless spin-2 field, which corresponds to the usual gravitational field, and an additional massive spin-2 field, which corresponds to our $v_{\mu\nu}$.
+When both metrics are expressed as background plus perturbation, the quadratic action for the perturbations describes a massless spin-$2$ field that corresponds to the usual gravitational field, as well as an additional massive spin-$2$ field that corresponds to our $v_{\mu\nu}$.
 Additional model dependence enters in how the metrics couple to matter.
-Different couplings to matter, see for example \rref{deRham:2014naa}, may lead to strikingly different results for CGPP \cite{Kolb:2023dzp}.
+Different couplings to matter \cite{deRham:2014naa} may lead to strikingly different results for CGPP \cite{Kolb:2023dzp}.